1Computer1/megumin-selfbot/README.md

 The prefix to use commands.
 By default, it is /.
 Change it to whatever you like!
+You can use an array for multiple prefixes.

 #### Color: "color"
 The color of embeds used in images and quoting.